 We worked on a Klaviyo setup for a test store with thousands of SKUs.
 Using product-specific triggers and repeat behavior tracking, we created campaigns that recommended contextual upsells, right after first purchase.

 Another thing we loved?
 Klaviyo’s analytics.
-It didn’t just show opens and clicks—it told us how much revenue came from each automation.
+It didn’t just show opens and clicks—it went beyond engagement metrics, showing how much revenue came from each automation.
 That kind of clarity made it easier to justify testing, iterate fast, and prioritize campaigns that made a real impact.

 Best For